misty-garcia/board_games/README.md

 - min_time: the minimum time to play (minutes)
 - max_time: the maximum time to play (minutes) *these times are always lies*
 - designer: the primary designer of the game
-- categories: a list of categories that the game falls into
+- category: a list of categories that the game falls into
 - mechanic: a list of mechanics the game utilizes
 - publisher: a list of publishers for the game
 - description: a description that provides a general overview of the game